ulrich3110/BDT-e/README.md

 ## Example process
 1. Real estate project
-2. 3D model, ifc model, BIM planned project
+2. 3D model, ifc model or BIM planned project
 3. Need to communicate with digital twins
 4. Which customers do I want to reach
 5. View definition